Engineering Science (Business) ,BS

 Data Analysis, Education, Engineering Innovation, Manufacturing Engineer, Product Design, Project Manager, Research and Development Researcher, Technical Sales, approved for STEM-OPT extension

-Unlock boundless possibilities and dive into a dynamic blend of physics, math and engineering principles, equipping you with the foundation to innovate, design and solve complex challenges.
-Your future in engineering excellence begins here.
+Explore the intersection of physics, math and engineering as you learn to solve complex challenges through design and innovation.
+Your future in engineering excellence starts here.

-The BS program in engineering science with a concentration in business in the School of Integrated Engineering prepares students to solve the most demanding problems facing society.
-The program connects students with the core values of ASU through an innovation-focused interdisciplinary education inclusive of students with a wide range of prior science and math backgrounds.
+Students in the Bachelor of Science program in engineering science with a concentration in business in the School of Integrated Engineering are prepared to solve the most pressing problems facing society.
+The program connects students with the core values of ASU through an innovation-focused interdisciplinary education that is open to students with a wide range of prior science and math backgrounds.

-Coursework emphasizes basic engineering and business principles including engineering design, science, mathematics, artificial intelligence, business intelligence, accounting, supply chain management and ground theory in hands-on, project-based courses taught in makerspaces.
-Electives provide students with the choice to customize their degrees toward their preferred career pathways.
-The faculty in the program bring rich interdisciplinary perspectives to courses that foster creativity, critical thinking, communication, context and community by having students solve practical problems in partnership with local industry.
+Coursework emphasizes basic engineering and business principles, including engineering design, science, mathematics, artificial intelligence, business intelligence, accounting, supply chain management and ground theory in hands-on, project-based courses taught in makerspaces.
+Electives enable students to customize their degrees for their preferred career pathways.
+Program faculty bring rich interdisciplinary perspectives to courses that foster creativity, critical thinking, communication, context and community by having students solve practical problems in partnership with local industry.

 This program may be eligible for an Optional Practical Training extension for up to 24 months.
 This OPT work authorization period may help international students gain skills and experience in the U.S. Those interested in an OPT extension should review ASU degrees that qualify for the STEM-OPT extension at ASU's International Students and Scholars Center website.